FranMartiarena/Image_in_an_Image_in_an_Image_in_an_Image_in_an_Image_in_an_Image_in.../README.md

 Why would you ever want to hide an Image in an Image in an Image in an Image in an Image in an Image in... <br>
 I dont know.<br>

-***Warning!
-Further the Image, lower the resolution.
+Warning!
+The further the Image, lower the resolution.